ReVanced/revanced-cli/docs/1_usage.md

 > **Note**:
 >
 > - If you want to exclude patches, you can use the option `-e`.
 In the case of YouTube, you have to exclude
-    the `microg-support` patch from the [ReVanced Patches](https://github.com/revanced/revanced-patches) with the option `-e microg-support`.
+    the `microg-support` patch from  [ReVanced Patches](https://github.com/revanced/revanced-patches) with the option `-e microg-support`.
 >
-> - Some patches from the [ReVanced Patches](https://github.com/revanced/revanced-patches) also might require
+> - Some patches from [ReVanced Patches](https://github.com/revanced/revanced-patches) also might require
-    the [ReVanced Integrations](https://github.com/revanced/revanced-integrations).
+    [ReVanced Integrations](https://github.com/revanced/revanced-integrations).
 Supply them with the option `-m`.
 >
 > - If you supplied a device with the option `-d`, the patched application will be automatically installed on the
     device.